Mark 12

 Comments Mark 12:13-17

-For Mark 12:13-17 see Comments Matthew 22:15-22, and Comments Luke 20:19-26.
-The Lord spoke the parable of paying taxes to Caesar at different times and to different groups of people, as we can see from these portions of the Scriptures.
-The Lord asked to see the denarius more than once because they have different sizes and different pictures; they have pictures that have different meanings in different ways.
+For Mark 12:13-17, see Comments Matthew 22:15-22, and Comments Luke 20:19-26.
+The Lord Jesus spoke the parable of paying taxes to Caesar at different times and to different groups of people, as we can see from these passages of Scripture.
+The Lord asked to see the denarius more than once because it comes in different sizes and has pictures with different meanings.
 Each Gospel gives us an account of what the Holy Spirit gave to the writers, and each Gospel has its own purpose.
 When it comes to money, questions never end; therefore, pay attention to the answer the Lord has given to them.

 “Bring me a denarius, that I may see it.”
-Think of what the eyes see when you look at money.
-The money belongs to the world, but the Lord did not pay them money.
-The Lord did not come to apply for the job of teacher; the people have lifted Him up and put Him to be a teacher; if you apply and get the job, then you need to pay taxes as a teacher.
+Think of what the eyes have seen when you look at money.
+Money belongs to the world, but the Lord Jesus did not pay them money.
+The Lord did not come to earth to apply for the job to be a teacher.
+People have lifted Him up and put Him as a teacher; if you apply for the job and get it, then you need to pay taxes as a teacher.
 The greedy eyes will never stop searching and asking Him to pay money.
-As time passes, this question will come more frequently in order to make the Lord pay money.
-Here, it clearly shows how greedy humans are; greed covers the eyes.
-This verse clearly tells us to watch out for greed; therefore, pay attention to the answer the Lord has given them.
+As time passes, this question will come up more often to make the Lord pay money.
+These verses clearly tell us to watch out for greed.
+Here, it is clear how humans are: greed covers their eyes.
+But pay attention to the answer the Lord has given to them.

-Q: Did their question come with good intentions, or did they want to search for what the Lord contributes to humans?
-A: This question is just to know if everything comes first for pleasing humans, which, in fact, goes against God’s teaching: first God and then humans.
-People contribute money to the Lord as well.
-The Bible tells in many places about those who brought what they had to help the Lord’s ministry, and this is the point: they wanted a portion of it as well.
-If the people brought something to help people, the Lord must distribute some portions as well for the government asking (as taxes).
-But are those things ever coming to the Lord’s possession?
-The Lord never used those for His own personal purpose.
+Q: Did their question arise from good intentions, or were they searching for what the Lord Jesus contributes to humans?
+A: This question is just to know whether everything comes first for pleasing humans, which, in fact, goes against God’s teaching: first God, then humans.
+People contributed money to the Lord Jesus as well; the Bible tells us in many places about those who brought what they had to help the Lord’s ministry.
+And this is their point: they want the portion of it as well.
+If people bring something to the Lord Jesus to help people, He must distribute portions for the government’s tax requirements.
+But have those things ever come to the Lord’s possession?
+The Lord Jesus never used those for His own purpose.
 The Lord worked for His own living.
-All the things people brought for the Lord, the Lord distributed to the disciples, and the disciples distributed back to the people; nothing ever came for the Lord’s pleasure Himself.
-Their main point was to ask for payment from the Lord.
-Humans find ways to take even from the ones who do not have; the rule and order will come to enforce payment, and everyone would feel guilty not to pay.
-If they come to tell you it is a duty and you don’t do your duty, that will convict people to feel guilty.
+All the things people brought for the Lord Jesus, He distributed to the disciples, and the disciples distributed them back to the people.
+Nothing ever came for the Lord’s pleasure Himself, and this was their point of asking for payment.
+Humans find ways to take even from those who do not have; the rule and order will enforce payment, and everyone feels guilty for not paying.
+If they come to tell you it is a duty and you don’t do your duty, that will convince people to feel guilty.

-Q: Were they, in fact, trying to imply with their question that the Lord should pay taxes as well?
-A: Yes, they were trying to imply that He should pay taxes based on what He received from people.
+Q: Were they, in fact, implying with their question that the Lord Jesus should pay taxes as well?
+A: Yes, they were trying to imply that He should pay taxes on what He received from people.

 Mark 12:13-14a, Matthew 22:15-16, Luke 20:19-26.
 See Comments Matthew 22:16.

 “And they sent to Him some of the Pharisees and of the Herodians.”
 They sent more to hear more because the idea was to catch the Lord in His talk.
-Sending one time didn’t catch the talk; as time went by, different ones were sent to ask, just to see the answer.
-It was a way to catch something in His answer; it was not only one time they challenged the Lord.
+Send only once, you don’t catch the talk.
+As time went by, different ones were sent to ask, just to see the answer.
+It was a way to catch consistency in His answers; it would not be only one time to check out His answers.

-Q: Why did they send people asking questions many times?
-A: The purpose was to compare each time the Lord’s answer; that was the way they tried to criticize: by the Lord’s answer, they wanted to find the mistake.
-That is why the Lord has been asked the same questions many times, but the Bible mentions only one time because every time, the answer is the same; that is why it is written only once.
+Q: Why did they send people on multiple occasions to question the Lord?
+A: The purpose was to compare the Lord’s answers each time.
+That was the way they tried to criticize the Lord; by the Lord’s answer, they wanted to find mistakes.
+And that is why the Lord has been asked the same questions many times.
+However, in the Bible, it is mentioned only once because the answer will be the same every time; that is why it is written only once.

 Mark 12:14b-17, Matthew 22:17-22, Luke 20:20-26.
 See Comments Matthew 22:21-22.

 “And they marveled at Him.”
-The purpose of this question about paying taxes was to find fault in the Lord Jesus.
+The purpose of this question about paying taxes was to find fault with the Lord Jesus.
 Their intention was only to find a mistake in Him in order to stop His work.
-His answer did not capture their hearts.
-As the Bible tells, they marveled at His answer; marveled, but it was not enough for them.
-However, that feeling would capture their hearts and make them think by themselves who He was that they were trying to test.
-In this place, it clearly shows that it is their own fault to be condemned.
-The Lord gave them a straight answer, and they marveled; that was all they felt, but they do not think of the Lord as who He is.
-He is the Son of God.
+His answer did not capture their hearts; as the Bible says, “they marveled at Him.”
+They marveled, but not enough for them, so that that marveling feeling will capture their hearts to think by themselves of who He is, whom they are trying to test.
+In this place, it shows that it is their own fault to be condemned.
+The Lord Jesus has given them a straight answer, and they marveled; that was all they felt, but did not think of the Lord who He is, that He is the beloved Son of God.

-Q: Did their question come with good intentions, or did they want to search for what the Lord contributes to humans?
-A: This question is just to know if everything comes first for pleasing humans, which, in fact, goes against God’s teaching: first God and then humans.
-People contribute money to the Lord as well.
-The Bible tells in many places about those who brought what they had to help the Lord’s ministry, and this is the point: they wanted a portion of it as well.
-If the people brought something to help people, the Lord must distribute some portions as well for the government asking (as taxes).
-But are those things ever coming to the Lord’s possession?
-The Lord never used those for His own personal purpose.
+Q: Did their question arise from good intentions, or were they searching for what the Lord Jesus contributes to humans?
+A: This question is just to know whether everything comes first for pleasing humans, which, in fact, goes against God’s teaching: first God, then humans.
+People contributed money to the Lord Jesus as well; the Bible tells us in many places about those who brought what they had to help the Lord’s ministry.
+And this is their point: they want the portion of it as well.
+If people bring something to the Lord Jesus to help people, He must distribute portions for the government’s tax requirements.
+But have those things ever come to the Lord’s possession?
+The Lord Jesus never used those for His own purpose.
 The Lord worked for His own living.
-All the things people brought for the Lord, the Lord distributed to the disciples, and the disciples distributed back to the people; nothing ever came for the Lord’s pleasure Himself.
-Their main point was to ask for payment from the Lord.
-Humans find ways to take even from the ones who do not have; the rule and order will come to enforce payment, and everyone would feel guilty not to pay.
-If they come to tell you it is a duty and you don’t do your duty, that will convict people to feel guilty.
+All the things people brought for the Lord Jesus, He distributed to the disciples, and the disciples distributed them back to the people.
+Nothing ever came for the Lord’s pleasure Himself, and this was their point of asking for payment.
+Humans find ways to take even from those who do not have; the rule and order will enforce payment, and everyone feels guilty for not paying.
+If they come to tell you it is a duty and you don’t do your duty, that will convince people to feel guilty.

-Q: Were they, in fact, trying to imply with their question that the Lord should pay taxes as well?
-A: Yes, they were trying to imply that He should pay taxes based on what He received from people.
+Q: Were they, in fact, implying with their question that the Lord Jesus should pay taxes as well?
+A: Yes, they were trying to imply that He should pay taxes on what He received from people.

 Mark 12:13-14a, Matthew 22:15-16, Luke 20:19-26.
 See Comments Matthew 22:16.

 “And they sent to Him some of the Pharisees and of the Herodians.”
 They sent more to hear more because the idea was to catch the Lord in His talk.
-Sending one time didn’t catch the talk; as time went by, different ones were sent to ask, just to see the answer.
-It was a way to catch something in His answer; it was not only one time they challenged the Lord.
+Send only once, you don’t catch the talk.
+As time went by, different ones were sent to ask, just to see the answer.
+It was a way to catch consistency in His answers; it would not be only one time to check out His answers.

-Q: Why did they send people asking questions many times?
-A: The purpose was to compare each time the Lord’s answer; that was the way they tried to criticize: by the Lord’s answer, they wanted to find the mistake.
-That is why the Lord has been asked the same questions many times, but the Bible mentions only one time because every time, the answer is the same; that is why it is written only once.
+Q: Why did they send people on multiple occasions to question the Lord?
+A: The purpose was to compare the Lord’s answers each time.
+That was the way they tried to criticize the Lord; by the Lord’s answer, they wanted to find mistakes.
+And that is why the Lord has been asked the same questions many times.
+However, in the Bible, it is mentioned only once because the answer will be the same every time; that is why it is written only once.

 Mark 12:14b-17, Matthew 22:17-22, Luke 20:20-26.
 See Comments Matthew 22:21-22.

 “And they marveled at Him.”
-The purpose of this question about paying taxes was to find fault in the Lord Jesus.
+The purpose of this question about paying taxes was to find fault with the Lord Jesus.
 Their intention was only to find a mistake in Him in order to stop His work.
-His answer did not capture their hearts.
-As the Bible tells, they marveled at His answer; marveled, but it was not enough for them.
-However, that feeling would capture their hearts and make them think by themselves who He was that they were trying to test.
-In this place, it clearly shows that it is their own fault to be condemned.
-The Lord gave them a straight answer, and they marveled; that was all they felt, but they do not think of the Lord as who He is.
-He is the Son of God.
+His answer did not capture their hearts; as the Bible says, “they marveled at Him.”
+They marveled, but not enough for them, so that that marveling feeling will capture their hearts to think by themselves of who He is, whom they are trying to test.
+In this place, it shows that it is their own fault to be condemned.
+The Lord Jesus has given them a straight answer, and they marveled; that was all they felt, but did not think of the Lord who He is, that He is the beloved Son of God.

 Teacher , Moses wrote to us that, If someone’s brother should die, and leave a wife behind, and leave no child, that his brother should take the wife, and raise up seed for his brother.